tonikerttula/APE/ProjectLog.md

 Tested if the WebGoat excercises work
 - took surprising amount of time, I tried to solve them if I understood what was being tasked, otherwise used help.
-- when in need of help, i used this guide as instructions (https://github.com/WebGoat/WebGoat/wiki/(Almost)-Fully-Documented-Solution-(en)#introduction)
+- when in need of help, I used this guide as instructions (https://github.com/WebGoat/WebGoat/wiki/(Almost)-Fully-Documented-Solution-(en)#introduction)
-- troubleshooting in progress for some excercises not working
+- troubleshooting for some excercises that don't work/couldn't solve
 - more detailed reports to be done (the reports will also include my opinions about the excercise), the point of this work was to gain a idea if the excercises are ready to be solved and what extra actions it may take from user to complete them.
 I made the also the architechture for all the documents ready, so all the work left here is to:
   - write proper page for the excercises
-  - test the excercises i wasn't able to complete due to not understanding enough about the subject
+  - test the excercises I wasn't able to complete due to not understanding enough about the subject

 I need to choose some provider for excercises for the ATT&CK framework subjects.